westerveltco/django-email-relay/README.md

 ## Updating

 As `django-email-relay` involves database models and the potential for migrations, care should be taken when updating to ensure that all Django projects using `django-email-relay` are upgraded at roughly the same time.
-See the [deprecation policy](#deprecation-policy) for more information regarding backwards incompatible changes.
+See the [deprecation policy](#deprecation-policy) for more information regarding backward incompatible changes.

 When updating to a new version, it is recommended to follow the following steps: